axvr/archive/2017/alis/README.md

 ### Other Useful Information

 * To view this entire file with the ability to scroll, run this command: ``less README.me``.
-* There is currently an i686 phase out being undertaken in Arch Linux (in a nutshell: 32 bit Arch Linux will become fully unsupported in November 2017).
+* There is currently an [i686 phase out being undertaken in Arch Linux](https://www.archlinux.org/news/phasing-out-i686-support/) (in a nutshell: 32 bit Arch Linux will become fully unsupported in November 2017).
 The most common way to upgrade your system to 64 bit is to ensure that it has at least 4GB of RAM and that 64 bit is supported by the system BIOS.
-For info on the phase out see this page: [https://www.archlinux.org/news/phasing-out-i686-support/](https://www.archlinux.org/news/phasing-out-i686-support/).